fabiopassi/thesis_git/README.md

 # thesis_git
-Some of the useful utilities and scripts that I employed during my master thesis
+Collection of some of the scripts for my master thesis